Skip to main content

 Tracking Progress

-To ensure that suppliers are meeting standards, companies must devise methods to monitor them; their methods include audits and electronic sensors.
+To ensure that suppliers are meeting standards, companies must devise methods to monitor them, such as audits and electronic sensors.

 What Are Solutions for Sustainable Supply Chains?